Lachee/discord-rpc-csharp/README.md

 **Invoking**

-This stage is very important and is often missed.
+**Invoking is optional.
+Use this when thread saftey is paramount.**

 The client will store messages from the pipe and won't invoke them until you call `Invoke()` or `DequeueMessages()`.
 It does this because the pipe is working on another thread, and manually invoking ensures proper thread saftey and order of operations (especially important in Unity3D applications).

+In order to enable this method of event calling, you need to set it in teh constructor of the DiscordRpcClient under `autoEvents`.
 ```csharp
 //The main loop of your application, or some sort of timer.
 Literally the Update function in Unity3D
 void Update()